Tino Sorge

 Tino Sorge (born 4 March 1975) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag from the state of Saxony-Anhalt since 2013.

+In addition to his work in parliament, Sorge has been serving as a Parliamentary State Secretary at the German Ministry of Health in the government of Chancellor Friedrich Merz since 2025.

 Political career

 Sorge first became a member of the Bundestag in the 2013 German federal election, representing the Magdeburg district.
-He is a member of the Health Committee.
-Since the 2021 elections, Sorge has been serving as his parliamentary group’s spokesperson for health policy.
+From 2013 to 2025, he was a member of the Health Committee.
+Following the 2021 elections, Sorge became his parliamentary group’s spokesperson for health policy.

 In addition to his committee assignments, Sorge is part of the der German-American Parliamentary Friendship Group, the German-Chinese Parliamentary Friendship Group, and the German-Russian Parliamentary Friendship Group.

 Political positions

 In June 2017, Sorge voted against his parliamentary group's majority and in favor of Germany's introduction of same-sex marriage.

 Ahead of the Christian Democrats’ leadership election, Sorge publicly endorsed in 2020 Jens Spahn to succeed Annegret Kramp-Karrenbauer as the party's chair.